maiaiia/uni-lecture-notes/Sem II/OS/Unix Processes.md

 >[!tip] Notice that if a child process crashes, the parent process is fine (whereas we will later see that if a thread crashes, the whole system does)

 ## Zombies???
 When a child process ends, if the parent process is still alive, the OS does not allow the child process to die (in order to preserve its exit status).
 These kinds of "dead" processes are called **zombies**.
-A zombie is alive until wait is called upon it. (exit status requested of the zombie)
+A zombie is alive until wait is called upon it. (exit status is requested of the zombie)
 If the parent of a zombie process dies before calling wait upon it, the new parent of the zombie becomes process 1.
-This happens in order to allow the zombie to be destroyed (because process 1 does execute a wait (i think??))
+This happens in order to allow the zombie to be destroyed eventually (because process 1 does execute a wait (i think??))
 So, to recap, the zombie exists in between the time it ended up until when somebody (either its "natural" parent or process 1 - adoptive parent, in a way :) ) asks for its exit status

 *example*